Editor in Chief

 The fact that santoku knives are skyrocketing in popularity is without doubt.
 Each year these Japanese-style knives have been growing more and more popular with home cooks and chefs.
 An avid cook need only turn on the Food Network to see evidence of this cooking culture phenomenon in action – there he'll undoubtedly see a celebrity chef, santoku knife in hand, slicing his way through a mound of vegetables and explaining how easy it's to achieve culinary perfection.
 This trend away from traditional (read French) chef’s knives begs the question: If santokus are used by celebrity chefs does that mean it they're right for you?
 The answer to this question is extremely important because it depends not only on the physical attributes of a cook but also on his lifestyle and social self.

 Which kind of knife to buy is the one question that every serious cook must ask.
 Why?
 Because a cook’s knife (whether it be a traditional Western chef’s knife or a santoku) is the single most important purchase that a burgeoning chef will make.
 Every other knife and every other cooking product is just an accessory (except perhaps the skillet and the Dutch oven).
 The cook’s knife is the utilitarian workhorse of the kitchen.
 A cook will use his knife for more than eighty percent of his tasks – chopping, slicing.
-Dicing his way toward his finished product.
-In essence, the cook’s molds into the cook’s hand and transforms into a unique entity.
+Dicing his way towards his finished product.
+In essence, the cook’s moulds into the cook’s hand and transforms into a unique entity.
 Without a quality knife that he finds comfortable to use, the cooking experience greatly suffers.
 Thus, the importance of choosing the right kind of knife can't be understated.

 Physically Comparing the Santoku and the Chef’s Knife